asamallab/BushySTG/data/boxplots/G_density/Main_figures/README.md

-Four .png files in this folder contains the distribution of $G$-densities of four ensembles for four GRNs.
+Four .png files in this folder contains the distributions of $G$-density of four ensembles for four GRNs.